unfs3/unfs3/README.md

 Irix, and Mac OS X. There is also some support for running on Windows, see doc/README.win for details.

-Releases are tested by trying to compile them on Linux using both GNU make and FreeBSD make.
-The basic tests of the Connectathon NFS testsuite are then used to very basic functionality of the server.
+Releases are tested by trying to compile them on Linux, macOS and Windows.

 If unfs3 doesn't build or work on a Unix system, a problem report is appreciated.